giellalt/lang-smn/grammarchecker-grammarcheckers-tools.md

 mii + nominative should be mii + acc

+msyn-mii-sgnom-placc

 ### Adjectives in attributive position

+msyn-adj-gen-nom

 ## Numeral phrases
+Commented out, Comment in to test the 2-6 and 7+ sets...

 msyn-num-par-gen
 The rule is: 2-6 + gensg, 7- + par

+msyn-num-par-gen

 msyn-num-gen-par

+msyn-num-acc-par